 Both a VPS and shared web hosting mean sharing dedicated hardware with multiple customers.
 The big difference is that with a VPS, fewer accounts are making demands on the hardware resources.
 You also get guarantees of better performance with a VPS compared to shared hosting.

 What’s the difference between a VPS and a dedicated server?

 A VPS is a virtual environment running on dedicated hardware, and has to share this hardware with a number of other customers.
 A dedicated server, meanwhile, provides sole access to the hardware.
-This latter option is only necessary for very popular websites, as the cost is significantly more than shared hosting or virtual private servers.
+Dedicated hosting is only necessary for huge websites, as the cost is significantly more than shared hosting or virtual private servers.

 What is a virtual server?

 A virtual server is essentially a pretend computer running inside a physical computer.
 Since servers are so powerful, and the demands on them are different than a desktop PC, it works out quite well to run multiple virtual servers on a single piece of hardware.

 The most obvious and popular reason for a VPS is to run a single website, or multiple websites.
 However, you can use them for pretty much anything that requires access to the internet – such as a web application like Nextcloud to run your own Dropbox alternative – or to create your own virtual private network to better secure the internet connection of your PCs and mobile devices.

 Which VPS hosting provider is the best value for money?

 The cheapest VPS hosting provider is 1&1 IONOS, with its VPS S plan costing a mere $2 per month.
 We’d argue, however, that InMotion gives you the best value for money – it has the best features, offers a 90 day, money-back guarantee, and starts from just $29.19/month on promotion.